Brother Group Basic Policies on Corporate Governance

 Appendix 1: The Brother Industries, Ltd. Independence Standards for Outside Officers

 Brother Industries, Ltd. shall determine that an individual to which any of the following is applicable, as not "independent" of Brother Industries, Ltd.

-- An individual who is currently serving or served within the past 10 years as a director, executive officer, manager or employee (including an executive officer) of Brother Industries, Ltd. or its subsidiaries (hereafter collectively referred to as Brother Industries, Ltd. etc.).
+- An individual who is currently serving or served within the past 10 years as a director, executive officer, manager, or employee (including an executive officer) of Brother Industries, Ltd., and its subsidiaries (hereafter collectively referred to as Brother Industries, Ltd. etc.).

 An individual who is currently serving or served within the past five years as a business executor*1 of a corporation or any other organization (hereafter referred to as a corporation, etc.) that applies to one of the following.

 - A corporation, etc. which is the major shareholder*2 of Brother Industries, Ltd.